WILL DETROIT TECH SAVE THE FRENCH SUBURBS?

 PARTIES IN THE PARKING LOTS

 In his first novel Two seconds of burning air (Fiction & Cie, Le Seuil), Diaty Diallo evokes this reappropriation of space by the inhabitants in the context of the French suburbs.
-It is about parties in parking lots and young people who organize a barbecue at the foot of a building, a police blunder and a form of symbolic revenge. ” Since Metoo, we talk a lot about gender distribution in the public space, but young racialized men can also be victims of this distribution.
+It is regarding parties in parking lots and young people who organize a barbecue at the foot of a building, a police blunder and a form of symbolic revenge. ” Since Metoo, we talk a lot regarding gender distribution in the public space, but young racialized men can also be victims of this distribution.
 Stagnating in the public space, smoking a cigarette or drinking a can, it’s not the same thing for a black guy as for anyone else.
 He exposes himself to harassment “, she explains to us on a terrace in the North-East of Paris, a glass of rosé in hand.

 In his novel, Diaty Diallo stages the mutual aid between the inhabitants and a reappropriation of black American electronic music…” The cliché is that black people in France don’t listen to techno.
 But who said that?
 The idea is to take back what is ours, the different elements of our diaspora culture.
 We are scattered around the globe, but we have common references.
 And there is no hierarchy between techno, house and rap.
 Techno music is black music. »